shaurya2109/pg-backend/DeveloperDocumentation.md

 (e.g., prerequisites) to avoid duplication.
 @tushar JUnit testing
 @shaurya this is a good place to walk through how to test via postman
+@Shaurya, adding the info about the CI build

 ## Adding new tests
 Are there any naming conventions/patterns to follow when naming test files?
 Is there a particular test harness to use?